Joe Caldwell: Personal life

-Joe Caldwell is the grandfather of Marvin Bagley III, a power forward for the Memphis Grizzlies and Marcus Bagley, a small forward for the Philadelphia 76ers.
+Caldwell is the grandfather of Marvin Bagley III, a power forward/Center for the Dallas Mavericks and Marcus Bagley, a small forward for the Philadelphia 76ers.
 Bagley's mother is Caldwell's daughter, Tracy Caldwell.
 Bagley was the No. 2 overall selection in the 2018 NBA draft, the same pick as his grandfather in the 1964 NBA draft.
 Caldwell attended his grandson's games throughout high school and college.